videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/components/video-view.md

 ###### 3. Two videos render on same SurfaceViewRender

-If you called addSink on the same SurfaceViewRenderer for two different tracks and not called removeSink before that, then you will see two different videos on same SurfaceViewRenderer with flickers.
-And it look like this :
+If you called `addSink()` on the same `SurfaceViewRenderer` for two different tracks and did not call `removeSink` before that, then you will see two different videos on same SurfaceViewRenderer with flickers which would look like this :

 import ReactPlayer from 'react-player'